 Guardians of the Galaxy has an impressive array of accessibility features to make this game available to so many people.
 There’s subtitles, language options (which include overheard dialogue), closed captions which have a ‘character name on’ option, the ability to change subtitle text size and decide how much background they have.
 Combat has a variety of movement and target-based options to tweak to an individual’s particular needs.

-For Marvel comic fans I loved the incredible volume of references, cameos and elements lifted from the pages of the comics.
+Marvel comic fans will love the incredible volume of references, cameos and elements lifted from the pages of the comics.
 From walking through the Collector’s Emporium on Knowhere, to characters that pop up along the way, Guardians of the Galaxy delves deep into the legacy of Marvel’s cosmic universe.
 This grounds the game with so much worldbuilding and lore.
 It’s also a delight to spot them as you play.
 On more than one occasion I exclaimed in excitement at spotting something so minor on set decoration like a vending machine.
 Comic book fans will find this a treat while those that aren’t, won’t have anything taken from their overall enjoyment.
 Also, Cosmo the telepathic space dog is in this game and that instantly makes it better – more games need Cosmo!

-If you were on the fence about picking up and playing Guardians of the Galaxy, then don’t be.
+If you were on the fence about picking up and playing Marvel’s Guardians of the Galaxy, then don’t be.
 Trust me as a superfan of these characters, a lover of games and a storytelling enthusiast.
 This game is worth it.
 You will laugh, you will cry, you will cheer.
 You will be on the edge of your seat and won’t be able to stop playing until you beat it.
 I genuinely don’t remember the last time I was this impressed with a game.
 The whole team at Eidos Montréal have knocked it out the park and truly made something fantastic; if not perfect.
 In Guardians of the Galaxy, I couldn’t have hoped for, or wanted, more… except a sequel.
 As I said it’s flarkin’ brilliant!